 I hope you'll be different.
-I'd like to challenge you to apply some of your best to carrying out the Great commission.
+I'd like to challenge you to apply the best you can offer to help carry out the Great commission.
 Let the Holy Spirit help you begin seeing the world as God sees it.
 Kingdom work demands the best and the brightest.
 You're one of those.
 The Kingdom needs your help.

 There are still about two billion people who still are outside the gospel witness.
 That's an immense number.
 It need not, however, overwhelm us.
 Those two billion are in about 5,000 people groups yet to have a church planted in their midst.
 They live "where the church is not yet."
 To carry out the Great Commission we've got to establish a beachhead in those 5,000 people groups.
 Our own goal as Nazarene missionaries is that every person will soon be able to hear, understand, and receive the good news from a holiness group among his own people. [ more on the unreached ]

 Unfortunately, our church has hit a plateau in missions giving and sending.
 By careful use of limited resources we've been able to continue entering new countries.
 However, the number of active Nazarene missionaries has been stalled near the 600 level for several years.
 After adjustments for inflation, missions giving has not risen much in recent years.
 If we are to regain momentum, carry out our divine mandate for spreading scriptural holiness around the world, we face some momentous problems that call for the best.

 Let me plead with you today to apply yourself to solving problems of: